 - A Protecting against the loss of designated open space (including playing fields, play areas and allotments) within settlements, and of the access routes or wildlife corridors which connect them, whilst ensuring also that they are well maintained.
-Where it is necessary to build on land covered by this policy, equivalent replacement provision should be made. - B Setting minimum open space standards for new development in accordance with Policy DM12 - C Promoting the establishment, improvement and protection of green infrastructure networks connecting open spaces with each other and with the countryside - An audit has been carried out in accordance with national guidance in PPG17.
-The policy covers any relevant facility referred to in the audit.
+Where it is necessary to build on land covered by this policy, equivalent replacement provision should be made. - B Setting minimum open space standards for new development in accordance with Policy DM12 - C Promoting the establishment, improvement and protection of green infrastructure networks connecting open spaces with each other and with the countryside. - 5.6.4 An audit has been carried out in accordance with national guidance in PPG17.
 This has assessed the Borough's recreational assets against national standards, in some cases modified to suit local conditions.

 Shortfalls are identified in the Strategy for Infrastructure, which will inform future development and expansion of these assets.
-It will also be the base for developing an approach to funding improvements via developer contributions or the Community infrastructure Levy, guided by Policy ST4.
-In implementing these Policies the Council will also be mindful of Natural England's Accessible Natural Greenspace Standards and will seek, wherever feasible, to improve Copeland's performance in meeting them. - 5.6.5 The Council may, in pursuing the aims of this Policy, adopt standards which vary from national norms in order to respond to the needs of the people of Copeland.
-Any such variance will be published, and consulted on, in a Local Development Document. - Policy SS5 will support the protection of existing facilities such as sports pitches, parks, play areas and allotments, which will be designated in the Site Allocations DPD and Proposals Map.
-The Council will endeavour to preserve and enhance the Borough's green infrastructure as far as budgets permit, and will expect that new development plays its part in improving the extent, quality and accessibility of green space.
-This will be achieved via the negotiation of planning obligations or use of Community Infrastructure Levy if adopted.
-This approach is complementary to that relating to other community facilities in Policy SS4.
+It will also be the base for developing an approach to funding improvements via developer contributions or the Community infrastructure Levy, guided by policy ST4.
+In implementing these policies the Council will also be mindful of Natural England's Accessible Natural Greenspace Standards and will seek, wherever feasible, to improve Copeland's performance in meeting them.

+- 5.6.5 The Council may, in pursuing the aims of this policy, adopt standards which vary from national norms in order to respond to the needs of the people of Copeland.
+Any such variance will be published, and consulted on, in a Local Development Document. - 5.6.6 Policy SS5 will support the protection of existing facilities such as sports pitches, parks, play areas and allotments, which will be designated in the Site Allocations DPD and Proposals Map.
+The Council will expect that new development plays its part in improving the extent, quality and accessibility of green space.
+This approach is complementary to that relating to other community facilities in policy SS4.
 The Council's proposed requirements for open space and landscaping are set out in Policy DM12 and DM26 respectively.

-- PPG17 Planning for Open Space, Sport and Recreation (2002) and 'Assessing Needs and Opportunities, a Companion Guide to PPG 17' - National Planning Policy Framework (2012) paragraphs 28, 73-75 - North West Regional Spatial Strategy Policy EM1 (2008) - Copeland Open Space Audit (2011)
+- PPG17 Planning for Open Space, Sport and Recreation (2002) - North West Regional Spatial Strategy Policy EM1 (2008) - Copeland Open Space Audit (2011)